 Outside of cardiac testing, the use of genetic testing is quite prevalent in assessing for any congenital issues.
 An extensive range of congenital illnesses may undergo an evaluation with genetic testing, but definite answers will not always be apparent.

 Treatment / Management

-In all patients affected with congenital heart disease, it is also essential to maintain adequate hydration, electrolyte levels and to routinely follow up with a physician.
+In all patients affected with congenital heart disease, it is also essential to maintain adequate hydration, electrolyte levels and to follow up with a physician routinely.
 Unfortunately, a specific diagnosis may warrant abstaining from sports, but this should always be a result of a shared decision-making process between the physician and the patient.

 The evaluation of sudden death in athletes must include non-cardiac etiologies.

 - Drowning (sports dependent)